 Fast forward to the 21st century, what’s our hero to do if his country estate is instead a contemporary penthouse?
 What shall he sit on?
 How can one properly brood and come up with a cunning plan without the right chair?
 Dilemmas, dilemmas.

 Fear not, Clerkenwell Design Week had plenty of options to solve this crises at least.
-First up, only because it was featured in a recent post on Spanish designers, the Ro designed by Jaime Hayon for the Republic of Fritz Hansen.
+First up, the Ro designed by Jaime Hayon for the Republic of Fritz Hansen.

 Or, how about these beauties?